 service volume, accounting for assessed level of needs of persons served.

 WDS 3: Community Partnerships

-The organization creates partnerships with local employers, community service providers, and educational institutions to provide workforce development services that are appropriate, accessible, coordinated, and comprehensive.
+The organization creates sustainable and collaborative partnerships with local employers, community service providers, and educational institutions to provide workforce development services that are appropriate, accessible, coordinated, and comprehensive.